willsowerbutts/ersatz80/README.md

 cheaper "prototype" fabrication services.

 Bill of materials for PCB:
- - Teensy 3.5 (do not substitute 3.6)
+ - Teensy 3.5 (do not substitute 3.6, I/O must be 5V tolerant)
  - 16 x 0.1uF MLCC capacitors
  - Z84C0020 (Z80 CPU, DIP, CMOS, do not attempt to use NMOS parts)
  - 2 x AS6C4008